Chile's Pinera cruises to primary win, solidifying front-runner status

-SANTIAGO Former Chilean President Sebastian Pinera cruised to victory on Sunday in the presidential nominating election for Chile's right-leaning Alianza bloc, consolidating his place as the front-runner for November's general election.
+SANTIAGO (Reuters) - Former Chilean President Sebastian Pinera cruised to victory on Sunday in the presidential nominating election for Chile's right-leaning Alianza bloc, consolidating his place as the front-runner for November's general election.

 With 93 percent of votes counted, investor favourite Pinera, 67, a billionaire who governed Chile from 2010 to 2014, had 57 percent of Alianza votes cast, the country's electoral service Servel said.